tgaborit/surlyllabe/README.md

 # Surlyllabe
 A syllabic highlighter for Word in French language.
-Developed in VBA Word, the macro analyses every word contained in selection, calling a Python script to make their syllabation.
+Developed in VBA Word, the macro *SurlignageSyllabique* analyses every word contained in selection, calling a Python script to make their syllabation.
 Finally, it highlights each syllable with different colors, thanks to this analysis.
 This project has been made-to-mesure for a French teacher in reading learning grade.

 ![demo](docs/demo.gif)

-Please note that the syllabation is based on French grammar rules and therefore brings no garantee for other languages.
+* Please note that the syllabation is based on French grammar rules and therefore brings no garantee for other languages.

+* In addition to *SurlignageSyllabique*, the project comes with *SurlignageSemantique*, which highlights words the same way.

 ## Getting Started